 The Cost of Food and Drink in Romania

 If you are in Bucharest, there’s a plethora of restaurants and bars.
 A typical dinner in a restaurant with drinks and a 3-course meal will cost around $10 – $15.
 The prices can go higher or lower depending on where you go.
-You can get a Shawarma or Donner for around $2 if you really want to cheap it out.
-However, going out to eat fast food is not want travel is all about – you have to splurge a little and try out the local cuisine and traditional foods.
+You can get a Shawarma or Donner for approximately $2 if you want to cheap it out.
+However, going out to eat fast food is not what travel is all about – you have to splurge a little and try out the local cuisine and traditional foods.

 TIP: If you want good traditional Romanian food, you have to head out to the smaller towns and cities.

-As mentioned, I spent a total of $317 dollars for food and board for a whole month.
+As mentioned, I spent a total of 317 dollars for food and board for a whole month.
 When I stayed in hostels, I would stay for more than several days at a time.
-That meant that I could go to the grocery store to buy and cook my own food.
+That meant that I could go to the grocery store to buy and cook my food.
 Dining out every night can get expensive.
 Purchasing food in the grocery store is much cheaper.
 The quality of produce and meats in Romania is much better than the stuff I used to buy in the grocery stores in the US.
 Most products in the country are naturally organic.